Ddonq94/EPL_table_React_app/README.md

-# Getting Started with Copenotes React App
+# Getting Started with Premier League React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).